alekseyzimin/masurca/README.md

 `PE = aa 180 20 /data/fwd_reads.fastq /data/rev_reads.fastq`

 The `mean` and `stdev` parameters are the library insert average length and standard deviation.
 If the standard deviation is not known, set it to approximately 15% of the mean.If the second (reverse) read set is not available, do not specify it and just specify the forward reads.
+Files must be in fastq format and can be gzipped.

 •	Illumina jumping/DiTag/other circularization protocol-based library mate pair reads: